Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 69. ### Question69
 Which two criteria are useful in deciding if something should be documented every sprint? (choose best two answers)

-- [ ] The scrum master requires it.
+- [ ] The Scrum Master requires it.
-- [x] It is required by the definition of done.
+- [x] It is required by the Definition of Done.
 - [x] The documentation is used to enhance and maintain the software.
 - [ ] The software tool being used requires it.
 - [ ] It has always been documented in the past.